 In the budget in 2019 the Chancellor, announced that HMRC will become a secondary preferential creditor, for instances of corporate insolvency across the UK from April 2020

 Update; This will now take place as of December 2020 due to the Coronavirus outbreak

-In the most recent Autumn budget, Chancellor, Phillip Hammond, announced that HMRC will become a secondary preferential creditor, for instances of corporate insolvency across the UK, as of April 2020.
 This will replace their current position as a non-preferred creditor, ranking alongside creditors of unsecured means.
 (Please see our infographic here, to see the current order of priority for creditors being paid).
 HMRC are now to be pushed up in the priority rankings, meaning they will be paid after those with secured loans (first preferred creditors).

-Hammond explained that not always do taxes paid by employees and customers go to funding public services – if the businesses which are holding them go insolvent before passing the tax to HMRC, the funds instead go to paying off other creditor’s debts.
+The Chancellor explained that not always do taxes paid by employees and customers go to funding public services – if the businesses which are holding them go insolvent before passing the tax to HMRC, the funds instead go to paying off other creditor’s debts.
 The rule change will ensure that when businesses enter insolvency, taxes go to funding public services instead.

 ‘’We will make HMRC a preferred creditor in business insolvencies…to ensure that tax which has been collected on behalf of HMRC, is actually paid to HMRC.’’

 The reform only applies to taxes which are collected and held by businesses on behalf of other taxpayers, i.e VAT, PAYE, Income Tax.
 For taxes owed by businesses, the changes are non-applicable i.e for corporation tax and employer’s national insurance contributions.

 It’s believed that this decision will add £185 million to the treasury’s overall tax intake, over a year.